Your cancer care team

-- Radiation oncologists, radiation therapists, dosimetrists, radiation physicist, nurses and medical assistance, patient navigators, registered dietitians, financial counsellors
+Radiation oncologists, radiation therapists, dosimetrists, radiation physicist, nurses and medical assistants, patient navigators, registered dietitians, financial counselors

 Your cancer care team will work closely with you to plan every detail of your treatment.
 They’ll also answer any questions you may have.
 Every question is a good one when it comes to something as important as your cancer treatment.
 Your GenesisCare cancer care team includes a number of highly trained and experienced professionals.